 9am.
 I'd start making calls.
 I called the investors of my investor.
 I made deals with each one of them: "I'll take over your $20 million.
 Put it in my business instead and it will be good for you."

 One by one they agreed but only after negotiating the worst terms out of me so I could never make money.
-But that’s ok, I was in business.
+It was then that I wished I had invested in some negotiation training at the start of my career, then maybe I wouldn't have been left in such a sticky situation, but that's ok, I was in business.
 Being in business felt, to me, like I was a real human being.

 I saved the business.
 I don't know if I was on the light side of The Force or the dark side.
 Maybe the gray side.

 One thing after another happened.
 Ever since 1995.
 Ever since I started juggling.